 “Give the boys a reason to fight and don’t lie.
 They must believe it.
 If they don’t believe it, we’re dead.”
 Frank Capra

-What struck me the most when watching Five Came Back was the stark contrast between the Hollywood culture of the World War II era and the Hollywood culture of today – and the way these generations saw their place in society, exemplified bravery, and even how both generations defined the word “bravery” in their actions.
+Watching Five Came Back made me think of the stark contrast between the Hollywood culture of the World War II era and the Hollywood culture of today, and the way these generations saw their place in society, exemplified bravery, and even how both generations defined the word “bravery” in their actions.

-Today, many people engage in faux concern and outrage, propagated by social media and insipid protest hashtaggery.
-It requires little from a person to do and has a little tangible impact on an event in real time.
-In many cases, it is virtue-signaling and is an inherently selfish act to make one appear to be concerned and brave when there is no real sacrifice or danger on one’s part.
+Today, many people (especially celebrities) engage in faux concern and outrage, propagated by social media and insipid protest hashtaggery.
+It requires little from a person to do and has just as much tangible impact on an event in real time.
+In many cases, it is insipid virtue-signaling and is an inherently selfish act to make one appear to be concerned and brave when there is no real sacrifice or danger on one’s part.
 And when celebrities speak out using social media and silly hashtags, they are often lauded for their “bravery.”
 This is nonsense.

-It isn’t brave and world-changing to speak in a room in which 98% of the people ideologically agree with you, or to speak in a country where one won’t be dragged off to a gulag or fined into oblivion for speaking one’s mind.
+It isn’t brave and world-changing to speak in a room in which 99.9% of the people ideologically agree with you, or to speak in a country where one won’t be dragged off to a gulag or fined into oblivion for speaking one’s mind.
 Nor is it brave to wear something silly or provocative for its own sake.
 These are all acts of intellectual cowardice.

 True sacrifice, bravery, and devotion were exemplified by the fighting men and women at home and abroad during World War II.
-These were people who, by and large, volunteered for service, and that included Hollywood producers, directors, and actors.
+These were people who, by and large, volunteered for service, and that included, at the time, Hollywood producers, directors, and actors.
 Knowing the culture, I wouldn’t count on as many celebrities today to seriously take up arms or volunteer in some other capacity should the need arise.
 Some, like the elitist environmentalist phony Leonard DiCaprio, can’t even take their own pet crusades seriously.

-Many in Hollywood (and the modern culture as a whole) see make-believe oppression wherever they are – and are quick to outrage over the silliest perceived slights.
+Many in Hollywood (and the modern culture as a whole) see make-believe oppression wherever they are – and are quick to anger and outrage over the silliest perceived slights.
 This is especially true on college campuses, where “safe spaces” are all the rage to protect the students from the rigors of harsh words and ideological disagreement.
-They would never actually get in harm’s way or make themselves voluntarily uncomfortable for a worthwhile cause (like the future of western civilization) without a camera there to capture everything).
+Few would never actually get in harm’s way or make themselves voluntarily uncomfortable for a worthwhile cause (like the future of western civilization) without a camera there to capture everything.

-These five Hollywood directors exemplified true courage and sacrifice – using their time and talents to craft stories to inform and inspire the American public and keep hope alive on the home front.
+The five Hollywood directors covered in this film exemplified true courage and sacrifice – using their time and talents to craft stories to inform and inspire the American public and keep hope alive on the home front.
 The same cannot be said for today’s Hollywood acolytes, who virtue-signal and pontificate more than making actual brave stands and worthy sacrifices.

 Five Came Back (2017)